SixSq/old.sixsq.github.com/_posts/slipstream/4000-01-01-product-d-slipstream.md

 **Simplified configuration and installation of your software:** Use SlipStream as your Enterprise Open App Store.

-**Self-service Provisioning**: SlipStream's simple script-based process automation means that you can deploy any app with no changes required.
+**Self-service Provisioning**: Self service IT, commonly known as cloud self service, is becoming increasingly important.
+It gives end user the possibility to self-provision resources and set up or launch a service or application without the intervention of dedicated IT personnel, thereby increasing efficiency and freedom to make the right choice.
+SlipStream's simple script-based process automation means that you can deploy any app with no changes required.
 We also support all standard configuration management solutions, such as Chef and Puppet.

 **DevOps Cloud Solution** Communication, collaboration and integration between software developers and IT operations professionals can only maximise the predictability, efficiency, security and maintainability of your operational processes.
 End-to-end operational efficiency will save your business time and money.